maxjkiss/benfords_law_app/README.md

 ## Usage

-In the Upload Data form, submit and upload a file to be evaluated.
+In the Upload Data form, submit a file to be evaluated.
+Enter the column to be evaluated in the text box, then press the "upload" button.
 The program will generate a pie chart of the distribution of initial digits for the data set, and assert whether it follows Benford's Law.
 For this example, we have given a tolerance of ±2% frequency to determine if 1 is the leading digit "about 30% of the time".
 Historical uploads will be logged and are accessible from the results page.

 ## Running Tests